The increase in the demand for cloud-based applications is a noteworthy phenomenon that has taken the IT world by storm.

 - It helps in creating a detailed project plan that includes milestones, timelines, and deliverables.

-- It aids in effective resource management by the cloud app development company; ensuring that apps are delivered within an estimated timeframe, and within budget.
+- It aids in effective resource management by the cloud app development firm; ensuring that apps are delivered within an estimated timeframe, and within budget.

 - Helps to identify potential issues or risks that might occur during cloud app development- reducing the likelihood of cost overruns.